Lolz1243/Path.me/README.md

 # Path.me
-Barebones navigation pathfinder based on image analysis using structural blueprints and mall layouts implementing Firebase for backend user authentication and image storage.
+Barebones navigational pathfinder web app based on image analysis using structural blueprints and mall layouts implementing Firebase for backend user authentication and image storage.

 Largely still in development so stay tuned :)